EighteenZi/rocksdb_wiki/Transactions.md

 	s = txn->Commit();
 	delete txn;

+The default write policy is WriteCommitted.
+The alternatives are WritePrepared and WriteUnprepared.
+Read more about them [[here | WritePrepared-Transactions]].

 ### OptimisticTransactionDB
 Optimistic Transactions provide light-weight optimistic concurrency control for workloads that do not expect high contention/interference between multiple transactions.